SEND Offer at Lyneham Primary School

 - Teachers are expected to deliver the National Curriculum programmes of study in ways that meet the particular learning requirements of their pupils.

 Provision for children with SEND is a matter for the school as a whole.
 In addition, the Governing Body, Head teacher, SENCo and all staff members have important day-to -day responsibilities.
-All teachers are teachers of children with SEND.
+All teachers are teachers of children with SEND and all leaders are leaders of children with SEND.

 We acknowledge that not all children with disabilities necessarily have special educational needs.
 All our teachers take action however, to ensure that children with disabilities are able to participate as fully as possible in the National Curriculum and statutory assessment arrangements.
 Teachers plan enough time for the satisfactory completion of tasks; plan opportunities where required for the development of skills in practical aspects of the curriculum; identify aspects of programmes of study and attainment targets that may present specific difficulties for children with disabilities.